HgAlexx/Hg.DoomHistory/README.md

 ## Usage
 ### Slot configuration

-- Auto Backup: check this to enable auto backup for this slot
+- "Auto Backup": check this to enable auto backup for this slot
-- Include death: auto backup upon death
+- "Include death": auto backup upon death
-- Screenshot: take a screenshot upon auto backup
+- "Screenshot": take a screenshot upon auto backup
+- "Sound notification on auto backup": play a sound on successful or failed backup
+- "Auto select last backup save": Highlight the backup save in the list view

 > Note that each slot use its separated configuration !
 > Be sure to enable auto backup for the slot you are using !